sjfakharian/Data-Insight-Tools/Bias_Detection.md

 #### Historical Bias

 Historical bias emerges when the data reflects existing inequalities in society.
 Even with perfect sampling and feature selection, if the underlying reality is biased, the data will encode these biases.
-This represents what the authors call "the state of society" that conditions the data generation process[^1].
+This represents what the authors call "the state of society" that conditions the data generation process.
 Historical biases often reflect long-standing structural discrimination that becomes encoded in seemingly objective data.

 #### Sampling Bias

 Sampling bias occurs when certain groups are underrepresented in the training data relative to their presence in the target population.
 This misrepresentation can lead to models that perform poorly for underrepresented groups.
-The book notes the "trouble with measurement" that can arise when data collection processes systematically exclude or misrepresent certain populations[^1].
+The book notes the "trouble with measurement" that can arise when data collection processes systematically exclude or misrepresent certain populations.

 #### Labeling Bias